Skip to main content

 What color will your baby’s eyes be?
 Find out with a baby eye color predictor

-Do you know what the rarest eye color is?
-How about the six colors eyes can be?
-Will your baby have a rare eye color?
-Parents-to-be may have a lot of those questions swirling around in their minds.
-So, how do you know what color eyes your baby will have?
 Think back to those high school biology lessons.
 Scientists now know that what determines a baby’s eye color is a bit more involved than those dominant and recessive genes we learned about in biology.
 A pigment called melanin is what gives a person his or her eye, hair, and skin color.
-Green and gray are considered the rarest eye colors.
-Only 2% of the population has green eyes, with around 1% having gray.

 adorable blue eyed baby

-A baby eye color predictor is an online calculator predicting the likelihood of your baby’s eye color based upon the eye color of each parent.
+A baby eye color predictor is an online calculator predicting the likelihood of your baby’s eye color based on the eye color of each parent.
 An online baby eye color calculator is much like a high school biology lesson where eye color is predicted based on parental eye color.
 Are baby eye color predictors accurate?
-An eye color calculator cannot tell you your baby will definitely have blue eyes or brown eyes.
+An eye color calculator cannot tell you whether your baby will definitely have blue eyes or brown eyes.
 What it can predict is the percentage surrounding the possibility of a baby’s eye color.

 For example, according to MomJunction’s baby eye predictor, if both parents have brown eyes, there is a 75% chance their baby will also have brown eyes.
 There is also an 18.75% chance the little guy or gal will have green eyes and only a 6.25% chance the baby will have blue eyes.
-Two blue eyed-parents are most likely to have a blue-eyed child as well with little or no chance the child will have brown eyes.
-If both parents have green eyes, there is a 99% chance baby will, too.
+Two blue-eyed parents are most likely to have a blue-eyed child as well with little or no chance the child will have brown eyes.
+If both parents have green eyes, there is a 99% chance the baby will, too.
 The same is true if both mom and dad have hazel eyes.
 Whether or not a baby has hazel, amber, or gray eyes tends to remain a bit of a scientific gene mystery.

 Baby boy in bed with his eyes open